GiulioFischietti/auth-assignment/docs.md

 ## [8.
 Scaling up](#8-scaling-up)

-The architecture proposed could potentially have already good performance when the number of active users - who ask for new access tokens every 5 minutes - is moderate.
-However, with a large increase in  active users, it would be necessary to scale up the system, introducing multiple auth instances to distribute the load, and shard Redis accordingly.
+The proposed architecture can provide good performance when the number of active users—who request a new access token approximately every five minutes—is moderate.
+As the number of active users grows, the authentication service can be horizontally scaled by deploying multiple stateless instances behind a load balancer.

+During a token refresh operation, the client sends its session token to the authentication service, which validates it by querying Redis.
+In the common case, the session information is retrieved directly from Redis, avoiding access to PostgreSQL and significantly reducing latency.

+Initially, all authentication service instances can share the same Redis deployment.
+If Redis itself becomes a bottleneck due to increasing request throughput or memory consumption, it can be horizontally scaled by deploying a Redis Cluster.
+In this case, sharding the data based on the session token hash evenly distributes both the storage requirements and the request load across the cluster nodes, making it a suitable strategy for scaling the cache layer.